web-infra-dev/garfish/packages/runtime/remote-module/README.md

   render({ dom }) {
     // When the resources of the remote module are preloaded,
     // You can use synchronous syntax to load remote modules in the current application.
-    // You can combine "webpack5 module federation" or other "module markets" preload(menu.remoteModules).then(() => {
+    // You can combine "webpack5 module federation" or other "component markets" preload(menu.remoteModules).then(() => {
       ReactDom.render(<App/>, dom)
     })